Kaname: I'LL SHOW YOU A BULLSEYE!!!(knocks him across the beach with one blow)

 Vampires Suck: Edward does this to Jack, parodying both the baseball scene and the final fight of Twilight.
 Vampires may be able to jump inhuman distances, but once they're airborne, they're still subject to the laws of projectile physics!

 The Baseball Furies gang in the movie The Warriors is baseball themed, and all use baseball bats as their weapons.
-They don't stop the Warriors Crowning Moment of Awesome, but our heroes make good use of them later.
+They don't stop the Warriors, but our heroes make good use of them later.

 Tallahassee uses a baseball bat to kill a few zombies in Zombieland.